probinso/lutilities/README.md

 # lutilities

 This is a set of operators and trivial functions I use in every `R` program.
+The major goal of these operators is to extend the infix language from `dplyr`

 # Install